hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/organizations.html.md

 ![screenshot: the organization switcher menu](./images/org-nav.png)

+## Adding Users to Organizations

+Organization membership is automatic, and is determined by team membership.
+To add a user to an organization, add them to one or more of that organization's teams.
+See [Teams][] for more information.

+You can only add existing user accounts to teams.
+If a colleague has not created their TFE account yet, send them the sign-up link (`https://app.terraform.io/account/new` for SaaS, `https://<TFE HOSTNAME>/account/new` for private installs) and ask them to send you their username.

 ## Creating Organizations

-Users can create new TFE organizations.
-You can navigate to the new organization page using the organization switcher menu; this page also displays automatically when the currently logged-in user does not belong to any organizations, like when a new user account is created.
+Users can create new TFE organizations by clicking the "Create new organization" button in the organization switcher menu.
+The new organization page also displays automatically when the currently logged-in user does not belong to any organizations, as when first logging in as a new user.

 ![screenshot: the new organization page](./images/org-new.png)

-To create a new organization, you must provide a unique name and a primary contact email address.
+To create a new organization, provide a unique name and a primary contact email address.
 Organization names can include numbers, letters, underscores (`_`), and hyphens (`-`).

 Once you have created an organization, you can add other [users][] by adding them to one or more [teams][].